zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/charting-with-view-entities.md

 ## Introduction

-Use view entities to create charts in Studio Pro using aggregated data.
+You can use view entities to create charts in Studio Pro using aggregated data.

 For this purpose of this use case, the following domain model is used: